ghubr/ghubr/README.md

-## Data Science with bird field data.
+What you can find here: Data Science

 <!---
 ghubr/ghubr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.